ClaimingCookie5/apprenticeship_portfolio/README.md

 In the beginning of this project there were two other tickets of the same nature for Azure and GCP, I paired with another apprentice to research on how we thought we could implement this for our respective cloud platforms or find some information where somebody has implemented this previously.

-Other times when I would hit a blocker I would pair with a more senior engineer, when this was the case I would *navigate* through the problem I was facing, giving a detailed explanation of what I had tried, where I thought it was going wrong.
-This allowed for quick debugging, and a valuable learning experience.
+Other times when I would hit a blocker I would instant message, email, or call a more senior engineer to set up a time to do some pairing, when this was the case I would *navigate* through the problem I was facing, giving a detailed explanation of what I had tried, where I thought it was going wrong.
+This allowed for quick debugging, and a valuable learning experience.*(K19, K20)*
 I really appreciated when the answer wasn't handed to me on a platter, so that I could take this new information and do some research into what could be the problem.
 I received this feedback on my pairing:

 ![Pairing feedback](./images/auto-tagger-pairing-feedback.png)
-*(s13)*
+*(S13)*

 ### Conclusion